mayankmikin/angular-spring-phonegap-curd/README.md

 VALUES ('Tom',40,50000);

 commit;

-# right click on Spriong Boot CrudAPP.java-> run configuration -> inside vm arguments pass these as params
+#first run maven clean and then run maven install , main purpose is to create a jar or war file  right click on Spriong Boot CrudAPP.java-> run configuration -> inside vm arguments pass these as params
 -Dspring.profiles.active=prod